 Off-road carpet racing is gaining more and more traction, literally.
 It is especially convenient to race on carpet surfaces up here in Minnesota – inside in the winter.
 Also the track can be configured in off-road and on-road configurations, allowing proprietors the opportunity to serve both off-road and on-road racing enthusiasts.

-The Team Associated RC10B6 is the first iteration of RC10 kit to come in both a carpet and a dirt version of the car.
+The Team Associated RC10B6 is the second iteration of RC10 kit to come in both a carpet and a dirt version of the car.
 I had the opportunity to pick up my friend Chad’s B6.1 carpet car as he was switching to the TLR buggy platform.
 Chad’s B6.1 included everything and the setup was already dialed for carpet.
 I was glad to drive it as-is at MMR, Dollar Hobbyz, and Thunder Road carpet tracks.